-Kris Sanford grew up in southeast Michigan and received a BFA in photography from the College for Creative Studies in Detroit.
-She received her MFA in photography from Arizona State University, where she served as art editor for Hayden's Ferry Review.
+Kris Sanford grew up in southeast Michigan.
+She received a BFA in photography from the College for Creative Studies in Detroit and an MFA in photography from Arizona State University.

 Kris has taught photography classes at several institutions, including Washtenaw Community College, Arizona State University, and Glendale Community College.
 She is currently an assistant professor at Central Michigan University.

-Her art explores intimate relationships, specifically queer desire, through the use of appropriated images and text.
+Her art explores intimate relationships, specifically queer desire, through the use of appropriated images, video, and text.